tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 The nearly correct deallocation principle
 * If a variable is bound to a box then when rust deallocates the variable's frame, it also deallocates the box's heap memory
 * the correct principle
-	* If a variable owns a box, then rust deallocates the heap memory when the frame is de
+	* If a variable owns a box, then rust deallocates the heap memory with the frame
+* Ownership is transferred on assignment to avoid double deallocation
+*